Hit game Minecraft to stay private

 "We've always felt that the independence we have is one of our core strengths.
 We can take decisions by going into a room and in 15 minutes we're done.
 We try to be extremely agile, to release games quickly."

-The strategy contrasts with other regional developers including Swedish video gamer DICE, sold to The Sims publisher Electronic Arts in 2006, or Rovio, the Finnish start-up behind Angry Birds which may soon be listed for $6-9 billion.
+The strategy contrasts with other regional developers including Swedish video gamer DICE, sold to The Sims publisher Electronic Arts in 2006, or Rovio, the Finnish start-up behind Angry Birds which may soon be listed for $6 (3.81 pounds)-9 billion.

 Analysts said Mojang's approach makes sense for now.